Opinion: Back to square zero

 Dutch Foreign Minister Maxime Verhagen recently spearheaded a vanguard group of five NATO member states (Benelux, Germany and Norway) urging on 6 March the organization’s secretary general to discuss nuclear policy during the next ministerial meeting in Tallinn, Estonia.
 This was a positive initiative, indicating a gradual shift in the Dutch government’s position.
 Whereas Verhagen previously voiced his resentment towards unilateral steps, he now stated that if a nuclear-free Europe would contribute to actual worldwide reduction, unilateral steps are an option.

 It is thanks to former politicians such as Henry Kissinger that disarmament is back on the table and that the global zero initiative has attained mainstream recognition.
 All the more reason for the peace movement to support the call for disarmament.
-Whether we can agree on how to go zero remains to be seen, but it is important that activists, academics and others actively support the call itself so we can sustain the new momentum for total disarmament.
+Whether we can agree on how to

 The current process may have started from the top down, but we need a vocal, bottom-up process to make a real impact.
 We need to be active when progress is slow.
 We need to analyze and if necessary criticize developments and proposals.
 It is up to global civil society to assume the role of watchdog now.
 We need to provoke reactions from our leaders similar to that of President Roosevelt, who replied when urged by activists to implement major changes, ‘I agree with you, I want to do it, now make me do it’.